-NOTE: When the Wireless Access Point (WAP) and range extending devices are configured for WIRELESS bridging/extending, they all share the same wireless channel.
-Due to this, it is best to use the minimum number of range extenders (REs) possible to help avoid the devices interfering with each other.
+NOTE: When the home router, Wireless Access Point (WAP), and/or range extending devices are configured for WIRELESS bridging/extending, they all share the same wireless channel.
+Due to this, it is best to use the minimum number of range extenders (REs) possible to help avoid the devices interfering with each other on the same wireless channel.